AdobeDocs/federated-audience-composition.en/help/connections/federated-db.md

 ## Amazon Redshift {#amazon-redshift}

+>[!AVAILABILITY]
+>
+>Only Amazon Redshift and Amazon Redshift Serverless are supported.

 Use Federated databases to process information stored in an external database.
 Follow the steps below to configure access to Amazon Redshift.

 1. Under the **[!UICONTROL Federated data]** menu, select **[!UICONTROL Federated databases]**.